pat/sliver/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Licence

+Copyright (c) 2014, Sliver is developed and maintained by Pat Allan, and is released under the open MIT Licence.